St Paul’s Cathedral has been here for over 1,400 years. It has been built and rebuilt five times, and always its main purpose has been as a

 breathtaking events venue.

-To mark Refugee Week, St Paul’s Cathedral will host Am I My Brother's Keeper?, an installation created from a UNHCR tent used in refugee camp in
+To mark Refugee Week in 2019, St Paul’s Cathedral hosted Am I My Brother's Keeper?, an installation created from a UNHCR tent used in refugee camp

 In early 2016, UNHCR, the UN Refugee Agency, gave Kate a tent from Za’atari refugee camp in Jordan, which had been home to a refugee family from